metadata101/iso19115-3.2018/README.md

 # ISO 19115-3:2018 schema plugin

-This is the ISO19115-3:2018 schema plugin for GeoNetwork 3.6.x or greater version.
+This is the ISO19115-3:2018 schema plugin available in GeoNetwork 3.8.x by default.

 The main changes with the previous ISO19115-3 plugin are:
 * Update to latest XSD (https://github.com/ISO-TC211/XML/wiki/Schema-Updates)